mahmoud-elmakki/mahmoud-elmakki/README.md

 # Hi there 👋

 #### My name is Mahmoud S. Mahdi, Thank you for your visit!
 Let me introduce myself to you,
-I am a Deep Learning and Artifital Intelligence researcher, Practical Machine Learning Engineer, and a Django web Developer. with +3 years of experience in Software Development and continues learning.
-Running my own Artifitial intelligence organization in Sudan, Seeking to advance career as a Software and AI Developer.
+I am a Deep Learning and Artifital Intelligence researcher, Practical Machine Learning Engineer, and a Django web Developer. with +3 years of experience in Software Development، and continues learning.
+Running my own Artifitial intelligence organization, Seeking to advance career as a Software and AI Developer.

 ## Interests: